2023 AFC Asian Cup Group B: Syria vs India

-The recent fixture between these two teams was way back in 2019 when they ended in a 1–1 draw during the 2019 Intercontinental Cup.
-Syria managed to defeat India on just two occasions, whilst India hadn't lost against Syria in 15 years.
-However, this was just the first time Syria and India to face each other in any competitive fixture.
+The most recent fixture between these two teams had been in 2019 when they tied in a 1–1 draw during the 2019 Intercontinental Cup.
+Syria managed to defeat India on just two occasions, while India had not lost against Syria in 15 years.
+However, this was the first time Syria and India were to face each other in any competitive fixture.

 The match was mostly dominated by Syria, but India's resistance left the Syrians frustrated for most of time as India kept staying in line.
-However, from a failed Indian attack, the Syrians launched counterattack, resulting in a long-range pass by Jalil Elías to Alaa Al Dali, then again to Omar Khribin before his pass for Ibrahim Hesar was maximised when Hesar's clinical low pressure pass saw Khribin clinically drilled home despite Indian defender's efforts to prevent it and gave Syria a historic win.
+However, from a failed Indian attack, the Syrians launched a counterattack, resulting in a long-range pass by Jalil Elías to Alaa Al Dali, then again to Omar Khribin before his pass for Ibrahim Hesar was capitalised upon when Hesar's clinical low pressure pass saw Khribin score a goal despite the efforts of Indian defenders to prevent it, giving Syria a historic win.

-With this result, combined with other group's results, this meant for the first-time ever in the history, Syria advanced past the group stages, having failed to do so in six previous editions they had participated.
-For India, this meant the Indians had a distressing record, failing to score a single goal in five consecutive Asian Cup matches.
+With this result, combined with the other group's results, this meant for the first-time ever in the history of the Asian Cup that Syria had advanced past the group stages, having failed to do so in the six previous editions they had participated in.
+For India, this meant that the Indians had a distressing record, failing to score a single goal in five consecutive Asian Cup matches.